-I leave my bike at the bottom of the concrete stairs that ascend along the crag of cliff.
-The Burial Ground is on a broad plateau overlooking the old town and the harbor.
-It’s steep but there’s an iron railing on one side.
+I leave my bike at the bottom of the concrete stairs that mounts the crag of the granite cliff.
+The Burial Ground fills a plateau overlooking the Old Town and the harbor.
+The stairs are steep, but there’s a tubular iron railing on one side.
 I go up two steps at a time.

-The old cemetery is peppered with thin limestone tombstones in clusters and separate, sinking over centuries into the turf atop the cliff.
+The old cemetery is studded with slender slate tombstones, some in clusters and some alone, that have been sinking over the centuries into the turf atop the cliff.
 There is subsidence.
-There is a faintly sweet odor everywhere, probably ancient flesh rotting.
-Were the caskets made of thinly hammered sheets of lead or were they wooden and long ago rotted away?
+My footsteps sink in the turf.
+There is a faint odor of sweetness everywhere; I imagine ancient flesh rotted.
+Were the caskets made of thinly hammered sheets of lead or were they wooden and long ago disintegrated?

-And then from the harbor comes a breeze of salty air.
+The odor is intoxicating: sweet and fragrant.
+And then from the harbor comes a stiff breeze of salty air, seasoning it.

-I wander from tombstone to tombstone reading the names and dates.
-Many seemed to have lived short lives, dying before reaching forty.
-Did they die of smallpox or cholera, or was that just Indians given death blankets?
-The styles change.
-By the mid nineteenth century there are carvings of willow trees: There is romance like a ballade by Chopin.
-Earlier in the seventeenth century the shape is, likewise, oval on the top like a finial that would begin staircases in the shipper’s mansions and fisherman’s cottages, but names and dates of birth and death are unadorned, stated simply, carved with the “s” like a snake rising above and below the line.
-There are no snakes in the epitaphs of nineteenth-century tombstones.
+The tombstone styles change over time.
+By the mid-nineteenth century there are carvings of willow trees, adding romance like a ballade by Chopin.
+Earlier in the seventeenth century the shape is, likewise, oval on the top in the shape of a finial like those on staircases in merchant’s mansions and fisherman’s cottages alike, but names and dates of birth and death are unadorned, stated simply, carved with the “s” like a snake rising above and below the line.
+The snake “esses” have disappeared in the epitaphs of the nineteenth-century tombstones.

 It’s a late June afternoon.
-In the west I see dark clouds moving very, very slowly, almost imperceptibly toward the east and the coast.
+In the west I see dark clouds moving in, moving very, very slowly, almost imperceptibly, toward the east and the coast.
 They are dark but not black.
-I can get home before it starts raining.
+I can bike home before it starts raining.

-I see on a higher ground a new tombstone.
+On higher ground, I see a new tombstone.
 It’s thick, massive.
-It’s ugly compared to the wafers in the rest of the burial ground.
-I suppose families still own plots.
-A fifties tombstone, though, looks out of place in this cemetery.
+It’s ugly compared to the wafers dotting the rest of the burial ground.
+I suppose old families still own plots.
+This thick fifties tombstone, though, looks out of place in this cemetery.

 As I head down the rough concrete stairs I feel a raindrop on my face.